objektwerks/terminal.21/README.md

 Terminal21
 ----------
->Terminal21 scripts using Scala 3.
+>Terminal21 scripts using Scala-CLI and Scala 3.

 Server
 ------